LaunchCodeEducation/lchs/src/chapters/errors-and-debugging/how-to-avoid-debugging.rst

 There is NO shame in asking for help.
 The duck won't judge.

 .. figure:: figures/talk-to-the-duck.jpg
-   :alt: Image showing a coder talking to a rubber duck.
+   :alt: A coder talking to a rubber duck.
    :width: 50%

 Practice Makes Better